 Acid reflux and GERD can often be managed with weight loss, smoking cessation, avoiding alcohol, eating fewer fatty foods and steer away from spicy or acidic foods.

 There are lots of ways to lower the fat and keep all the flavor in your holiday menu.
-But the traditional cranberry relish is a acidic menace to those with GERD.
+But the traditional cranberry relish is an acidic menace for those with GERD.

 My Carrot-Fennel-Fig Chutney is low in acid ingredients and low in fat.
 It calls for non-irritating spices for lots of flavor.
 And it pairs perfectly with traditional Thanksgiving menus and dinners with pork, chicken, winter squash, sweet potatoes, radicchio and broccoli rabe.
 Plus, it’s a versatile leftover for breakfast, snacks and lunches.